elba/elba/docs/src/usage/configuration.rst

 any command line options in this string, as elba will search the path for an executable with the name of this string.

+elba is smart enough to detect the version of the compiler - whether it's Idris 1 or 2 (Blodwen).
+If it can't tell what version the compiler is, it'll default to the behavior for Idris 1.

 ``indices``
 ~~~~~~~~~~~